AndreasArvidsson/WinDSP/README.md

    * SR: Surround right

 **Devices**
-* Devices contains the capture and render device IDs
+* Devices contains the capture and render device names
 * If devices are not set the user will be queried from a list of available devices.
-Do **NOT** write these IDs yourself
+Do **NOT** write these names yourself

+**ASIO devices**
+* Experimental support for ASIO devices
+* For now only supports 32bit integer format defined as: ASIOSTInt32LSB.

 **Inputs**
 * Inputs contains the routes. i.e. the mapping between inputs and outputs